OpenJKSoftware/gOdoo/README.md

    container.
 (Vscode will prompt to reconnect if still open)
 2. From **Outside** the Container run `make reset-hard` in the project root to force rebuild the main Odoo container and then do the same as `make reset`
-3. From **Inside** the Container run `make reset` to drop the DB and delete varlib and config file, which is way quicker than the other options.
+3. From **Inside** the Container run `make reset` to drop the DB and delete filestore and config file, which is way quicker than the other options.

 ### Manual Reset